SuperAwesomeLTD/sa-unity-sdk-docs/source/04banner.rst

     public void onClick () {

-        // It's good practice to check first
+        // check if ad is loaded
-        // if there is an ad available if (banner.hasAdAvailable ()) {
+        if (banner.hasAdAvailable ()) {

-            // you can also setup a size
+            // set a size template
-            // for your banner
             banner.setSize_320_50 ();

-            // a background color
+            // set a background color
             banner.setColorGray ();

-            // or display it on the top or bottom
+            // choose between top or bottom
-            // of the screen
             banner.setPositionTop ();

-            // if all is OK you may play the ad banner.play ();
+            // display the ad
+            banner.play ();
         }
     }